 “I heard the monkeys screeching and screaming and I heard the Lionesses roar.
 I heard the flapping of their wings until there was no sound left.
 The sound of them fighting scared me, but the quiet scared me even more.
 I waited there, under the rocks, for my mother to come back, but she never came back.
 I was afraid to leave.
 I hid until my throat felt like it was filled with sand.
 I was hungry and I was thirsty, but mostly I was afraid.”

 “Finally snuck out from the safety of the rocks.
 There was my mother, lying among the other Lionesses and their cubs.
 I tried to wake her, but she refused to move.
-They were all dead, lying in dried puddle of their own blood.”
+They were all dead, lying in dried puddles of their own blood.”

 Lion had begun to quietly cry again as Dorothy stroked his thick fur.
 “Poor Lion.
 What did you do then?”